 Jackson BPW president from 1929-1931 and she is literally a woman who changed America.
 As a suffragist she led the way in Tennessee ratifying the Nineteenth Amendment so women received the right to vote.
 White became a good friend of Eleanor Roosevelt and was also general counsel in Washington, D.C., implementing the Social Security Act.

-JABPW and other organizations are working to create a sculpture of White that will reside in the City Hall Plaza, a testament to a woman from Jackson who shaped our world.
+JABPW and other organizations joined to fund a bronze sculpture of Sue Shelton White that resides in the City Hall Plaza, a testament to a woman from Jackson who shaped our world.

 In 2014, the state convention was held in Jackson with State President Jacque Hillman presiding over the convention at the DoubleTree Hotel, which offered two days of business training workshops and outstanding speakers: Lillie Leonardi, renowned author and retired FBI executive who was the first on site where Flight 93 crashed in Shanksville, PA., and Navy Cmdr.
 Cathy Lovelace, who spoke on her role as a Navy nurse in the Middle East.

-Jackson Area BPW members have consistently led the way in state leadership, with Beth S. Bates, past state president, and various members such as Mary Jo Middlebrooks, Jan Bynum, Martha Ervin, Carol Turpen, Wanda Stanfill and others serving as district and state officers.
+Jackson Area BPW members have consistently led the way in state leadership, with Beth S. Bates, past state president, and various members such as Mary Jo Middlebrooks, Jan Bynum, Martha Ervin, Carol Turpen, Wanda Stanfill, Stacy Miller and others serving as district and state officers.